WELCOME to the Shambhala Meditation Group of

 [email protected] or

 This program is open to everyone, with or without experience in meditation.
 Usually we do some chanting in English and Spanish, using texts from the Shambhala tradition.
 There may also be a reading.
 Then we practice sitting meditation, followed by walking meditation, followed by another period of sitting meditation.
 After the program, all are invited to have lunch together in a nearby restaurant.

 Join us every Tuesday at 3.30 pm Cuenca time (EST).
-Paper copies of the current book are available in Cuenca until June 16; they are also available electronically and from most booksellers.
-Contact [email protected] for details
+Contact [email protected] for links, and all the details

 Celebrating Isabelle and Keith!

 Thanks a million for many months of hosting in your beautiful apartment during pandemic times.

 Start with an attitude of friendliness and loving kindness toward yourself.
 Then, if you’re able, take an upright posture, on a cushion on the floor or in a chair, with the spinal column vertical.
 Notice your body sensations and be aware of any feelings that arise (such as anxiety, tiredness, anger, passion, boredom, indifference, etc.).
 Begin to completely identify with your natural breathing, in and out, maintaining some awareness of your body/posture.
 When thoughts or emotions arise, taking you away from the present moment, you simply notice them, without any judgement.
 Simply label the thought/emotion as “thinking” and return to awareness of your body breathing.
 Sitting meditation is a practice of simply being, touching into your awareness of that being, and letting go without trying to attain anything.

 For walking meditation, take the same approach, except place attention on your feet as they touch the earth, and your legs moving through space.
 Join the hands at waist level and walk at a speed only slightly slower than normal (see photo).